erskingardner/nostr-how/README.md

 ## 🚨 IMPORTANT

-If you were a previous contributor to Nostr.how I have rewritten the site from Next.js to Svelte (change effective Apr 13 2023).
-Please double check that your local copy is up to date and accurate.
+**If you've contributed in the past to Nostr.how, you need to throw away your local copy and clone the repo again.
+I've run a few scripts to remove old (and large) files from the git history. (change effective Feb 3 2025)**

 ## 🫂 Contributing